Overview

 gnet

-sells itself as a high-performance, lightweight, non-blocking, event-driven networking framework written in pure Go which works on transport layer with TCP/UDP protocols and Unix Domain Socket , so it allows developers to implement their own protocols(HTTP, RPC, WebSocket, Redis, etc.) of application layer upon gnet
+sells itself as a high-performance, lightweight, non-blocking, event-driven networking framework written in pure Go which works on the transport layer with TCP/UDP protocols and Unix Domain Socket.
+It enables developers to implement their own protocols(HTTP, RPC, WebSocket, Redis, etc.) of application layer upon gnet

-for building diversified network applications, for instance, you get an HTTP Server or Web Framework if you implement HTTP protocol upon gnet
+for building diversified network services.
+For instance, you get an HTTP Server if you implement HTTP protocol upon gnet

 while you have a Redis Server done with the implementation of Redis protocol upon gnet